 Some examples include goat, wife, mother, one, house, love, cook, and walk.
 Of the 100 words used most often in English, all can be traced to Anglo-Saxon origins.

 The Viking invasions between 750 AD and 1050 also brought Norse words into the English language.
 Norse and Anglo-Saxon were similar but the Norsemen added some distinctly Scandinavian words.
 Nine hundred words are of Scandinavian origin.
 These include: get, hit, leg, low, root, want and wrong.
 Words beginning with sk like sky and skein are Norse.
 The new Norse words stood alongside the existing Anglo-Saxon ones.
 In English you can rear (Anglo-Saxon) a child or raise (Norse) a child.
 Other synonyms include wish and want, craft and skill, hide and skin.
 Thanks to the Danes “the language was given another dimension, more light and shade and more variety.”

 During the Renaissance, which was a time of renewed interest in classical Roman and Greek culture and language, the growth of scientific studies created a need to name many discoveries.
 Scholars looked to Greek to coin new terms (such as atmosphere, gravity, and chronology.
-At the same time, as printed material became more common in the late 1500s, scholars trained in the classics brought even more Latin-based words (such as malevolent, fortitude, maternal, stadium, and calculus) into English.
+At the same time, printed material became more common in the late 1500s, Scholars trained in the classics brought in even more Latin-based words.
+Examples are malevolent, fortitude, maternal, stadium, and calculus).